CarolineHoang/menu-updater/README.md

-### To change the permanant items that you see first presented to you:
+### To change the permanent items that you see first presented to you:

     1) open the Menu.json JSON file located at ./menu-updater/src/json/Menu.json
     2) Add new items and sections using the designated format as shown: